Bestowinc/json-logic-rs/README.md

 ## Project Status

-We implement 100% of the supported operations defined [here](http://jsonlogic.com/operations.html).
+We implement 100% of the standard supported operations defined [here](http://jsonlogic.com/operations.html).

 We also implement the `?:`, which is not described in that specification but is a direct alias for `if`.